 “It’s a vertical statue, so my hope is that it will be tall enough that someone could stand in front of it and the paw could be on their right shoulder,” Hamblin said.

-Hamblin said that if everything moves forward as planned, landscaping and construction of the base could start this fall.
+Hamblin said that if everything moves forward as planned, landscaping and construction of the base should begin this semester.
 His goal is to have a sculpture in place this spring before the school year ends.

-Hamblin said he hopes the statue somehow becomes another tradition for high schoolers.
+Hamblin said he hopes the statue somehow becomes another tradition — and photo op — for incoming freshmen.